 - Draw simple household items encouraging detail to be included. - Encourage use of appropriate colours when drawing and holding tools such as brushes and pens correctly. - Encourage role-play and small world play activities e.g. farm, dolls house.

-We look forward to a sunny and successful Summer Term, hopefully a more 'normal' final term in this academic year.
+We look forward to a sunny and successful Summer Term.

 Thank you for your continued support.